featurehub-io/featurehub/sdks/client-csharp/FeatureHubSDK/README.md

 ## Changelog

+2.1.3 - logging support (see below) and fixing of the backoff for the eventsource (it was randomly increasing the time, making features go out of date)
 2.0.0 - client side evaluation support
 1.1.0 - analytics support
 1.0.0 - initial functionality with near-realtime event updates, full feature repository, server side rollout strategies.